Curriculum (2022 Entering Major and thereafter)

 Co-curricular Activities and Learning Support

 In collaboration with industry, the Department aims to equip students early with real work experience before graduation through different placement schemes.
-We have Industrial Attachment Scheme (IAS), and Overseas Internship Scheme (OIS), which offer local and overseas summer placement opportunities; and a One-year Professional Internship Programme.
+We have Industrial Attachment Scheme (IAS) and Overseas Internship Scheme (OIS), which offer local and overseas summer placement opportunities; and a two-semester-long Professional Internship Programme.
+Two more internship courses of one-semester and one-year durations are proposed to provide more flexibilities to suit the different needs of students and companies.

 Student Tutoring Scheme